SUDC UK TEAM

 Marta’s research includes studies on unexpected child deaths in infants and children.
 Her MD Thesis was on the subject of Sudden Infant and Early Childhood Death.
 She has co-edited a book on the investigation of Sudden Infant Death and is an author/co-author of numerous book chapters and has published numerous studies on unexpected child death.

 Marta actively participates in numerous research projects on SIDS and SUDC and is part of the Steering Committee of Care of the Next Infant (CONI), of the Lullaby Trust and a executive board member of ISPID.

-As a result of the work of SUDC UK and our ambition to optimise international collaboration, Prof. Marta Cohen OBE is also a member of the SUDC Foundation Scientific Advisory Board, supporting its global efforts.
+As a result of the work of SUDC UK and our ambition to optimise international collaboration, Prof. Marta Cohen OBE is also a member of the SUDC Foundation Scientific Advisory Board, directly supporting its global efforts since 2020.

 “Causes behind SUDC are still under-recognised.
 This is why research in this field is so much needed.
 SUDC UK IS the only UK organisation aiming to raise awareness and funds that directly feed into research in this field.”

 Professor Peter Fleming CBE